Okanagan College Website Redevelopment

 Have questions or feedback?

 Your feedback is important as we develop the website.
-Please send comment and questions to the Kim Fukushima, Web Developer and Content Manager.
+Please fill out our feedback form or send questions to the Kim Fukushima, Web Developer and Content Manager.

 Back to top